-The Notes have not been and will not be offered, sold or delivered at any time, directly or indirectly, in the State of Qatar ("Qatar") in a manner that would constitute a public offering.
-This Prospectus has not been reviewed or approved by or registered with the Qatar Central Bank (the "QCB"), the Qatar Financial Markets Authority (the "QFMA") or the Qatar Exchange (the "Qatar Exchange").
-This Prospectus is strictly private and confidential, and may not be reproduced or used for any other purpose, nor provided to any person other than the recipient thereof.
+The Notes have not been and will not be offered, sold or delivered at any time, directly or indirectly, in the State of Qatar ("Qatar") (including the Qatar Financial Centre), in a manner that would constitute a public offering.
+This Prospectus has not been and will not be reviewed or approved by or registered with the Qatar Central Bank (the "QCB"), the Qatar Financial Markets Authority (the "QFMA"), the Qatar Financial Centre Regulatory Authority (the "QFCRA") or the Qatar Stock Exchange (the "QSE") in accordance with their regulations or any other regulations in Qatar (including the Qatar Financial Centre).
+The Notes are not and will not be traded on the QSE.
+The Notes and interests therein will not be offered to investors domiciled or resident in Qatar and do not constitute an issue of bonds by a Qatari company under the Qatar Commercial Companies Law No. (11) of 2015 or otherwise under the laws of Qatar.